Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 When a contract calls `invest()` now, that contract will be charged `amount` coins,
 automatically.
-These coins will be automatically transferred to the
+This means tha these coins will be automatically transferred to the
 balance of the instance of `SimplePonzi` that receives the call.
 If the balance of the calling contract is too low for that, the call
 will be automatically rejected with an insufficient funds exception.
 The caller